chihchiehchen/Beyond-Classification-Elaborating-Network-Predictions-for-Better-Weakly-Supervised-Quantization/README.md

-To generate heatmaps from your own DICOM/NIfTI files, first we need to transfer the DICOM/NIfTI files into Numpy files, concat three consequent slices together with window width = 130, window level = 25, and finally save them ans PNG images.
+To generate heatmaps from your own DICOM/NIfTI files, first we need to transfer the DICOM/NIfTI files into Numpy files, concat three consequent slices together with window width = 130, window level = 25, and finally save them as PNG images.
 We provide the scripts in utils/transfer_to_png.py.
 Before doing so, you need to install the following packages:

 ```
 pip install pydicom nibabel